TrebledJ/trebledj.github.io/content/posts/programming/2023-02-04-site-migration-to-eleventy.md

 Also, while we’re on the meta topic of this site.
 You may notice some improvements, such as…

 - Better UI components on these posts.
-These were achieved using `position: sticky;` in CSS, along with other magic.
-Social links are also reorganised.
+The sidebars were made using `position: sticky;` in CSS, along with other magic.
+Social links are also reorganised and collapse nicely under a button for smol screens.
 - The site should feel more minimalist, as I’ve ditched a bunch of cards and borders.
 - Figured out how to add a Discord link. :D
 - Revised the Home Page.
 There’s more stuff there now.
 Go check it out!